vorpalnet/blade/admin/javadoc/README.md

 [Portal](../portal/README.md).

-At packaging time, `collect-javadocs.sh` walks the sibling modules, copies each generated `apidocs` tree into `target/javadoc-content/<module>/`, and generates the index page.
-When `build.sh` passes the active profile's module list, only those modules are collected, so the WAR matches what the build actually shipped.
+At packaging time, `collect-javadocs.sh` walks the sibling modules, copies each generated `apidocs` tree into `target/javadoc-content/<module>/`, and generates the index page. `build.sh` passes the list of modules in the build, and only those are collected, so the WAR matches what the build actually shipped.
 New modules appear on the index automatically — no build changes needed.

 This is the canonical home of the API reference — module READMEs across the repo cite